Joe Hall (American football): Early life and education

 Hall was born on November 3, 1979, in Compton, California.
-Weighing 265 pounds by high school, he played football, baseball, and basketball at Artesia HS.
+Weighing 265 pounds by high school, he played football, baseball, and basketball at Artesia High School.
 He had not played football before joining Artesia, but was able to convince the coaches to allow him to play running back and scored 35 touchdowns on the junior varsity team.
 "I was bigger and faster than everybody," he said.
 "I'd just take the ball and run until someone stopped me.
 At my size, no one wanted to tackle me."
 As a senior, despite playing in only seven games, Hall managed to run for 1,997 yards and 30 touchdowns.

 In basketball, Hall was an All-CIF Southern Section player.
 In baseball, he was an All-American as an outfielder and in 1997, Hall was drafted in the 29th round (865th overall) of the Major League Baseball draft by the Detroit Tigers.
 He declined the offer to be in the Tigers' farm system, stating he wanted to play college football and baseball.
 When Hall tried to join a four-year school, he failed to fully qualify academically, which revealed his "biggest weakness," according to the North County Times, which Hall stated was "staying focused on and off the field.
 I get bored."

 Palomar College

 Rather than sit out for a year at a four-year school, Hall decided to enroll at Palomar College, a junior college and thus two-year institution, in 1997.
 He was 280 pounds upon joining Palomar, but near the end of his first football season "got bored" and began eating, going up to 290 pounds for the team's bowl game.
 He finished his freshman season with 733 rushing yards, good enough to be named the team's most valuable player.

 Hall had his best collegiate season as a sophomore in 1998, leading Palomar to the national championship with an 11–1 record while setting school records for single-season rushing yards (1,647) and single-game rushing yards, being named first-team All-American by the J. C. Grid Wire as well as the California Offensive Player of the Year.
-What made his rushing totals "even more impressive," according to the North County Times, was the fact that Palomar was a pass-heavy team, although their coach admitted that Hall "made us adjust."
+What made his rushing totals "even more impressive," according to the North County Times, was that Palomar was a pass-heavy team, although their coach admitted that Hall "made us adjust."

 Among his notable performances in the 1998 season were games against Mt.
 San Antonio College, the defending national champion, where he ran 42 times for 187 yards and two scores in an upset victory; City College of San Francisco, where he scored two touchdowns to win the state and national championship; Pasadena Junior College, where he ran for 246 yards and three touchdowns; and Saddleback College, where he set the all-time school record with 261 rushing yards.
 Hall finished his two-year stint at Palomar as holder of the all-time team record for career rushing, having gained 2,437 yards, a record that still stands.